Footwear options for bushwalking

 Low-cut walking boots, running shoes, sand shoes Pros and cons of low-cut walking boots, running shoes, sand shoes

 Low-cut walking boots are half-way between a hiking boot and a running shoe.
 Low-cut walking boots are generally made with the same type of synthetic boots, the sole is thicker and more rigid than a sports shoe, but the ankle is still low.
 Sand shoes are generally made from lightweight, thin materials, and because of the rubber sole, Dunlop Volleys are very good for creek walking and canyoning.
 However, new Volleys don’t tend to last as long as they used to.
-Fashion conscious bushwalkers may elect to have a matching low-cut dress.
-This is not advisable in scrub.

 Very comfortable.
 As the weight and design is similar to shoes used in everyday life, feet are generally accustomed to using this shoe style.

 Much more affordable than boots ($50-250), however, may need 10 pairs to last as long as a pair of boots.

 Sports shoes tend to wear out a lot quicker than boots.
 For example, ten pairs of runners at $25 each may last as long as one pair of $250 heavy boots).

 Not water-resistant, but tend to dry fairly quickly and not get too heavy when wet.

 Low-cut ankles allow detritus to build up inside.

 Because they’re comfortable and affordable, sports shoes are great when starting bushwalking.
 Low-cut walking boots are more durable, suitable for most terrains and conditions.
 Consider upgrading to something heavier if planning to walk particularly rough terrain or in cold conditions such as alpine walking.